Project code: 2021-2-HU01-ESC51-VTJ-000044695

 November

-November was really about slowing down, and preparing for the winter: we still did some harvesting, we stored our potato, and sweet potato for the winter.
+November was really about slowing down, and preparing for the winter: Despite the winter brought some chilly days we still did some harvesting, we stored our potato, and sweet potato for the winter.
 We found some monstress ones, one of them was bigger than 30 centimeter.
 We could see the result of long years of mulching: some years before the roots were much thinner.
 We could also see how the topsoil changed in the last few year: instead of compact yellow soil we have some spots where the compostation was successful: here on the top of the soil we have a thick black layer.

 Read more »